Behat/Symfony2Extension/doc/index.rst

 * Complete integration into Symfony2 bundle structure - you can run an isolated bundle suite by bundle shortname, classname or even full path
-* KernelAwareInterface, which provides an initialized and booted kernel instance for your contexts
+* KernelAwareContext, which provides an initialized and booted kernel instance for your contexts
 * Additional ``symfony2`` session for Mink (if ``MinkExtension`` is used)